TimTr/Dotfiles/readme.md

     .zshrc     -- if interactive shell
 ```

 ### Known Issues

-- TODO: `customize.sh` is not setup to be installed yet.
-Check the setup scripts
 - TODO: `install-brew.sh` is not configured at all, just is a copy of ruby installer
 - TODO: Source `.functions.sh` and use message / error in .zshrc and .zprofile